AprilDeFeu/GalaxyShooter/README.md

 # GalaxyShooter
-A UDEMY-based game to learn game development on Unity.
+A game to learn game development on Unity.